OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-31.md

 ## Genesis 31:55

-Early the next morning Laban kissed his grandchildren and his daughters and blessed them.
-Then he left and returned home.
+At dawn, Laban kissed his grandchildren and his daughters and blessed them.
+Then he departed and returned to his place.